Duongmai127/Duongmai127/README.md

 ## Xin chào, my name is Duong Mai (Eric)
-🎓 Senior in Computer Science at the University of South Florida
+🎓 Senior in Computer Science at the University of South Florida (USF)

 🔬 I research AI & Healthcare, focusing on **medical imaging**, **multi-modal learning (video & sound)**, and **Research Interface**